• Skip to primary navigation

 • Suppliers

-What’s the difference between module and diametral pitch for rack and pinion drives?
+The difference between rack-pinion module and diametral pitch

 Standard modules for straight and helical gears are defined by ISO 54:1996 and indicate the amount of pitch diameter (or pitch length, in the case of a straight rack) that each tooth occupies.
 The larger the module, the larger the gear teeth and the overall gear.